SaumikDana/Bayesian-Markov-chain-Monte-Carlo/README.md

 # /code/

 dl_inference is a Python script that implements a Rate State model and performs Bayesian inference on the generated time series.
 It utilizes the `rsf` module and `matplotlib` library.
+A version that uses deep learning to generate a reduced order Rate State model is under development.

 ## Prerequisites
 - Python 3.x